esraguzel/dsc-mod-2-project-v2-1-onl01-dtsc-ft-012120/README.md

 Baseline model uses 'is_renovated', 'waterfront','with_basement', 'view', 'condition', 'condition_4', spring, summer,'spring','summer', grade, 'sqft_living','sqft_lot','sqft_above','sqft_living15','sqft_lot15','bathrooms' and 'yr_built' to predict the house prices.
 Some of them are added as dummy variables to the dataframe.
 The baseline model explains variance for 61 %.

-For refining the model zip codes and directions are added to the second model.
-With the location feature the model's R-squared value reaches to 87 %.
+For refining the model zip codes and directions are added to the second model as dummy variables.
+With the location feature the model's R-squared value reached to 87 %.
 To avoid multicollinearity 'sqft_above' value dropped and the R-squared value decreased by 0.001.

 With Recursive Feature Elimination 70 features is chosen and the final model accounts for 85 % of the house prices.